Slayer-Return/NetheriteAntiKnockback/README.md

 ## NetheriteAntiKnockback

-A simple plugin for netherite armor to disable knockback.
+A simple plugin for netherite armor to modified knockback.

 ## Credits